paulio11/P2-Co-op-Your-Pay/README.md

 ### Download Code

 To download a copy of this project and all required assets click the green **Code** button above the file tree at the top.
 Then **Download ZIP**.
+Alternatively click [here](https://github.com/paulio11/project-2/archive/refs/heads/main.zip).

 ### GitHub Pages Deployment Procedure